PopovEvgeniy/fastwipershell/readme.txt

                               FAST WIPER SHELL

-                    This program was create by Popov Evgeniy Alekseyevich
+                    This software made by Popov Evgeniy Alekseyevich

-                             Version 0.7.0.1
+                             Version 0.7.0.2

 System requirement

+Windows 2000 or higher for 32 bit system
-Windows 2000 or higher
+Windows 2000 or higher for 64 bit system

 Program description